SilvertipSoftware/RestRouter/README.md

 `RestRouter` is built primarily to work on routes defined with the `Route::resource()` method of Laravel's router, although hand-rolled routes can also be used.
-Behind the scenes, `RestRouter` uses the route names to create urls; the actual textof the url is irrelevant.
+Behind the scenes, `RestRouter` uses the route names to create urls; the actual text of the url is irrelevant.

 ### Simple Resource Routes